Final Destination 5: Writing

 According to Heisserer, Final Destination 5 was always meant to be a prequel, set before the first film; the idea having come from franchise producer Craig Perry.
 Heisserer said that one major problem he encountered while writing the film was coming up with good death sequences, believing that managing to do so in the world of Final Destination is "ridiculously hard".
-The inspiration for Olivia's death sequence involving LASIK eye surgery came after his wife underwent the same type of surgery.
+The inspiration for Olivia Castle's death sequence involving LASIK eye surgery came after his wife underwent the same type of surgery.

 Casting

 In August 2010, actor and musician Miles Fisher was the first to be cast in the film as Peter Friedkin.
 Fisher had appeared in numerous short films and in a small role in the comedy film Superhero Movie (2008).
-Fisher said during an interview that "I've done a little bit of television and a little bit of film, but 3-D is almost an entirely different sport."
+Fisher said during an interview that "I've done a little bit of television and a little bit of film, but 3D is almost an entirely different sport."
 Three days after Fisher's casting, Arlen Escarpeta was cast in the film as Nathan Sears.
 Escarpeta explained that "I think what they're going to do really, really well this time around, they're going to go back—the story, the plot, a lot of stuff is really going to matter, I think the last movie it was just death.
 It was death, death, death, which is fine because that's what people want to see.
 But this time we're going to give them a little bit of everything – good story, great director—it's going to be good."

-In late August 2010, Nicholas D'Agosto was cast to portray the film's main visionary Sam Lawton.
+In late August 2010, Nicholas D'Agosto was cast to portray the film's main visionary, Sam Lawton.
 D'Agosto had recently starred in the 2007 comedy film Rocket Science before he was cast in the film after his appearance in Fired Up! since 2009.
 Along with D'Agosto, newcomer actress Ellen Wroe joined the cast as Candice Hooper.
 One day later, Tony Todd, who portrayed William Bludworth from the first two installments, returned to join the film's cast after not appearing in the fourth film due to scheduling commitments to work on Transformers: Revenge of the Fallen.
 On August 30, 2010, the production hired David Koechner and P. J. Byrne to join the cast.
 Koechner portrays the characters' company executive Dennis Lapman while Byrne, after his appearance in Dinner for Schmucks, portrays Isaac Palmer.
 Emma Bell, who made her major film debut appearance in the 2010 thriller film Frozen, was cast on September 2 to co-lead with D'Agosto as Molly Harper.
 In mid-September, both Courtney B. Vance and Jacqueline MacInnes Wood are the last main cast members to join the film.
 Law & Order: Criminal Intent's Vance plays FBI agent Jim Block while Wood, who is starring as Steffy Forrester in the soap opera The Bold and the Beautiful, portrays co-worker Olivia Castle.